etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in the 13th cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.993
 * validation set accuracy of 0.961
 * test set accuracy of 0.945

 As I described the different steps to evolve the model.
 I tried establishing a working model which can do the basics then by changing some parts to get improvement or not.
-I could have spent a lot of time by trying differnt parameters alone, but there are good reference models available online so I took them and combined a little bit and  finally realized one in restricted time line.
+I could have spent a lot of time by trying different parameters alone, but there are good reference models available online so I took them and combined a little bit and  finally realized one in restricted time line.

 I took the model of LeNet from [github CarND-LeNet-Lab](https://github.com/udacity/CarND-LeNet-Lab) and adapted it step by step.
 Here is what I did.